dafny-lang/dafny/docs/DafnyRef/Topics.md

 is a post-fixpoint of $\mathcal{F}$.
 The marvelous thing is that, if $\mathcal{F}$ is _continuous_, then
 $f^{\downarrow}$ and $f^{\uparrow}$ are the least and greatest fixpoints of $\mathcal{F}$.
 These equations let us do proofs by induction when dealing with extreme predicates.
-I will explain in [the extreme predicate section](#sec-friendliness) how to check for continuity.
+[The extreme predicate section](#sec-friendliness) explains how to check for continuity.

 Let's consider two examples, both involving function $g$ in [the EvenNat equation](#eq-EvenNat).
 As it turns out, $g$'s defining functor is continuous,